Social distancing in networks: A web-based interactive experiment: Data

 In particular, we define that a participant has converged to a stable strategy by a certain round if she used this strategy for the previous four rounds, and in all subsequent rounds, the number of consecutive deviations from the chosen strategy does not exceed two.\footnote{We consider three types of convergence strategies.
 In both networks, we look at the strategy where the subject always chooses the same action.
 For the star network, we also consider two extra strategies.
 In one strategy the participant always chooses the same action when she is in the superspreader position and the complement action when she is peripheral.
-In the other strategy, she always chooses the same action when she is the superspreader and alternates between the actions when peripheral.} Given the convergence definition above, we find that at least $80\%$ of participants converge to a stable strategy in every treatment after the first 10 rounds.
+In the other strategy, she always chooses the same action when she is the superspreader and alternates between the actions when peripheral.} Given this convergence definition, we find that at least $80\%$ of participants converge to a stable strategy in every treatment after the first 10 rounds.
 Our main analysis, therefore, focuses on the last 10 rounds of the baseline and intervention in order to control for the time trend due to learning and experimentation by subjects.
-The results are robust to including all of the data.\footnote{Our analysis is robust to using a more/less conservative definition with one or three consecutive deviations allowed.
-See Online Appendix for a complete description of our robustness checks.}
+The results are robust to including all of the data.